How Cultured Chicken is Made

 • Packed-bed: Required for structured products (steaks), but harder to scale.

-Companies like UPSIDE Foods and Believer Meats are building large-scale facilities using modified pharma equipment, while others bet on novel designs.
+Companies like UPSIDE Foods and Believer Meats have built large-scale facilities using modified pharma equipment, while others (Vow, etc.) are now operating custom food-grade bioreactors at substantially lower cost.

 Type Description Scale Cost Range Source